-Bill Kinneberg is in his 15th season at the helm of the Utah baseball program and 23rd as a head coach at the collegiate level.
-He has led the Utes to the 2016 Pac-12 Conference championship and a pair of NCAA Regional appearances.
-The Utes placed second in the Fullerton Regional in 2009 and also took a game in the Oxford Regional in 2016.
-Six Utah players under Kinneberg have been taken in the first 10 rounds of the MLB Draft, including the school's first-ever first-round selection in C.J.
+Bill Kinneberg is in his 16th season at the helm of the Utah baseball program and 24th as a head coach at the collegiate level.
+He was named the 2016 Pac-12 Coach of the Year after leading the Utes to the conference championship.
+Kinneberg has taken the Utes to a pair of NCAA Regional appearances, placing second in Fullerton (Calif.) in 2009 and going 1-2 in Oxford (Miss.) in 2016.
+Ten Utah players have been taken in the first 10 rounds of the MLB Draft under Kinneberg, including the school's first-ever first-round selection in C.J.
 Cron (2011, 17th overall).
 Kinneberg has also established school records for wins in a season at three schools: UTEP (1985), Wyoming (1990) and Utah (1996).

 Prior to joining the Utah staff, Kinneberg worked for the Chicago White Sox organization as a minor league pitching coach.
 From 1996-2001, Kinneberg was the associate head coach at Arizona.
 He served an assistant baseball coach at Arizona State from 1992-94.
 In his last two seasons, Kinneberg helped lead the Sun Devils to back-to-back appearances in the College World Series.

-Kinneberg and his wife Janet have two sons, Joe (16) and David (14).
+Kinneberg and his wife Janet have two sons, Joe (17) and David (15).

+Crawford previously spent two seasons as associate head coach at Yavapai College.
+From 2002-05, Crawford was the pitching coach and recruiting coordinator at Cochise College.
 Crawford played at the University of Arizona from 1999-2000.
-He was a starting pitcher at Yavapai College in 1997-98 and the Arizona Community College Athletic Conference (ACCAC) Pitcher of the Year in 1998.
-Crawford has a son, Kolby (11).
+He was a starting pitcher at Yavapai College in 1997-98 and was named the Arizona Community College Athletic Conference (ACCAC) Pitcher of the Year in 1998.
+Crawford has a son, Kolby (12).

 Brossman was selected in the 36th round of the 2007 MLB Draft and spent five years in the Los Angeles Angels minor league system.
 He was a Pioneer League All-Star in 2007.
 Jay and his wife Jenny have two sons, Colten and Caleb.

-Utah has advanced to NCAA Regionals twice in the last eight years.
+Utah has advanced to NCAA Regionals twice in the last nine years.
 The Utes made their first NCAA appearance since 1960 in 2009 after winning the MWC Tournament.
 The Utes went 2-2 to finish as the runner-up in the Fullerton Regional.
 Utah went 1-2 in the Oxford Regional in 2016, getting a 10-inning win over No. 7-ranked Ole Miss in the tournament opener.